maxGeisi/dendric_clustering_thesis/README.md

 5. **Configure the analysis:**
    - Edit `config/default.yaml` to set your target neuron and parameters
-   - Place your input files in the appropriate `data/{dataset}/extracted_swc/` directories
+   - Place your input files in the appropriate directories (they'll be created automatically if they don't exist)

 6. **Run the analysis:**
    - Execute cells sequentially from top to bottom